IoT devises Vulnerability Assessment

 - Forescout’s CounterACT: This solution offers comprehensive visibility into all devices on a network, including IoT devices.
 It includes a range of features for assessing and managing device security, including the ability to block or quarantine devices that pose a risk.

-- Cisco’s Talos Intelligence Group: This team
+- Cisco’s Talos Intelligence Group: This team is one of the largest commercial threat intelligence teams in the world.

 IoT devices are becoming increasingly popular, but they also come with a number of security risks.
 It’s important to perform a vulnerability assessment on any IoT device before using it, in order to identify and mitigate any potential risks.
 By following the tips in this article, you can ensure that your IoT devices are secure and safe to use.